Barfly (album)

 Barfly is the second album from Buck-O-Nine, originally released in 1995 on Taang!
 Records.
 The album contains several cover songs that influenced the band's individual members.
 The cover songs were narrowed down from a list of seven possible cover songs the band had rehearsed and performed live, having originally been picked round-robin style.
 The album is fleshed out with original songs written after the release of Songs in the Key of Bree.
-Barfly was released shortly after Songs in the Key of Bree, in part because the band was anxious to have a release available that would see wider distribution than the first album was gaining.